sehajsukhleensingh/realEstateAI/README.md

    - Integrated all modules using **Streamlit**, creating a unified interactive experience for users.

 7. **Deployment**
-   - Deployed on **AWS Cloud** for high availability, scalability, and seamless accessibility.
+   - Deployed on **streamlit cloud** for availability and seamless accessibility.

 ---